Image Analysis for Cosmology: Results from the GREAT10 Galaxy Challenge: Appendix A: Pseudo-Cl Estimators for Weak Lensing

-Equation (\ref{genCl}) represents the general impact that shape measurement inaccuracies in GREAT10 can propagate through to the shear power spectrum.
-In the case that the weight-map is constant ($m(\btheta)=$constant$=m_0$) (i.e. non-istropic) the Fourier transform becomes a delta-function and the mixing matrices become $M^{EE,mm}_{\ell\ell}=I_{N_{\ell}}\times m_0^2={\mathcal M}(\ell)$ and $M^{BB,mm}_{\ell\ell'}=0$.
-This leads to \be \tilde C^{EE}_{\ell}=C^{EE,\gamma\gamma}_{\ell}+\bar{\mathcal A}+ \bar{\mathcal M}C^{EE,\gamma\gamma}_{\ell} \ee where ${\mathcal M}=2m_0+m_0^2$ and where we take a mean value of ${\mathcal A}=(2\pi/\ell_{\rm max})\sigma(c)^2$ over $\ell$.
+Equation (\ref{genCl}) represents in general how shape measurement inaccuracies in GREAT10 can propagate through to the shear power spectrum.
+In the case that the weight-map is constant ($m(\btheta)=$constant$=m_0$, and $c(\btheta)=c_0$ with some associated error $\sigma(c)$) the Fourier transform becomes a delta-function and the mixing matrices become $M^{EE,mm}_{\ell\ell}=I_{N_{\ell}}\times m_0^2$ and $M^{BB,mm}_{\ell\ell'}=0$.
+This leads to \be \widetilde C^{EE}_{\ell}=C^{EE,\gamma\gamma}_{\ell}+{\mathcal A}+ {\mathcal M}C^{EE,\gamma\gamma}_{\ell} \ee where ${\mathcal M}=2m_0+m_0^2$ and ${\mathcal A}=\sigma(c)^2$ are constant functions of scale.
 In general the mixing matrices are not only dependent on a single $\ell$ (i.e. diagonal $M_{\ell\ell}$) except in the case that the systematic is isotropic or constant.
 Unfortunately this is likely not to be the case in weak lensing where for example PSF ellipticity and size is often coherent but not constant across a field of view.
 Massey et al (in prep) will discuss requirements on these parameters ${\mathcal M}$ and ${\mathcal A}$, and how they relate to uncertainty in PSF parameters.

-We note that this formalism means that we only need to recover the statistical properties of the varying $m(\theta)$ field (the power spectrum and mixing matrix) in order to propagate its impact through to the shear power spectrum.
-In addition, as shown in Appendix B, this formalism can also be used to generate expressions for correlation coefficients between the systematic $m(\theta)$ and $c(\theta)$ fields and any spatially varying quantity.
+We note that this formalism means that we only need to recover the statistical properties of the varying $m(\btheta)$ field (the power spectrum and mixing matrix) in order to propagate its impact through to the shear power spectrum.
+In addition, as shown in Appendix B, this formalism can also be used to generate expressions for correlation coefficients between the systematic $m(\btheta)$ and $c(\btheta)$ fields and any spatially varying quantity.
 Given these definitions and formalism we can now proceed to outline the metrics used in this paper, taking into account some practicalities such as pixel noise removal.